 Fire and Rescue Service advice for safe Halloween celebrations

-Hereford & Worcester Fire and Rescue Service warns parents to keep their children safe on Halloween by wearing 'fire-safer' costumes and avoiding candles and naked flames.
+Hereford & Worcester Fire and Rescue Service is warning parents to keep their children safe on Halloween by wearing ‘fire-safer’ costumes and avoiding candles and naked flames.

-Area Commander Mark Preece said: "Any shop-bought costumes should include a label showing that it meets the standard EN71-2 for flammability resistance requirements for toys.
+Station Commander Amy Bailey of the HWFRS Community Risk department said: “Any shop-bought costume should include a label showing that it meets the standard EN71-2 for flammability resistance requirements for toys.

 “Candles should only be used if they are static and out of reach of children – certainly not at ground level.
 But preferably don’t use candles with naked flames at all – swap them instead for LED lights.

-"We want this Halloween to be a fun evening for people of all ages, and suitable costumes and avoiding candles and flame torches will help ensure this."
+“We want this Halloween to be a fun evening for people of all ages.
+Suitable costumes and avoiding candles and flame torches will help ensure this.”